hmdhszd/Custom_Prometheus_Node_Exporter-in-Golang/README.md

 ## About the app

 In one particilar project, i had to import some key/value data to Prometheus.
-So i have decided to create my custom-built Node Exporter in Golang, then dockerized it and shared it in my Github account.
+So i have decided to create my custom-built Node Exporter in Golang, then dockerize it and share it in my Github account.

 In this example, i used API to get Bitcoin price in Dollar and Euro, import it in the Prometheus and visualize it using Grafana.
 You can import any data using your own Golang scripts.